maxhbr/LDBcollector/md/Abstyles.md

                         "Abstyles"
                     ],
                     "__impliedId": "Abstyles",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "the latext2e, verbatim-manual and abstyles are similar licenses" }
+                                "the latext2e, verbatim-manual and abstyles are similar licenses" ]
                         ]
                     ],
                     "__impliedCopyleft": [